seanmonstar/jwcrypto/README.md

        // certParamsArray is the array of individual cert params from each verification
        // payload is the assertion payload, and assertionParams is the assertion params.
     });

+Versioning
+====

+The formats of public-keys, as well as the special payload parameters of assertions and certificates, will be versioned.

+Not indicating a version number in the serialized payload indicates the alpha format in the BrowserID specification from June 2012.
+Otherwise, a version number is required.
+The BrowserID Beta version number is <tt>2012.08.15</tt>.